hreyesm/inference-engine-with-bayesian-networks/README.md

 ```
 git clone https://github.com/hreyesm/inference-engine-with-bayesian-networks
 ```
+The script was tested in an Anaconda environment running on MacOS.

 ### Requirements
 * Python (3.7 or above)
 * [Pomegranate](https://github.com/jmschrei/pomegranate)

-Code was tested in an Anaconda environment running on MacOS.

 ## Usage